Sparse Approximate Inference for Spatio-Temporal Point Process Models: Experiments

 \subsection{Accuracy and structure recovery in a 2D spatial model}

-In this section we consider a two dimensional spatio-temporal model where we vary the transition matrix $\vect{A}$ and a diagonal inverse covariance $\vect{Q}$ and we assess the accuracy of the state space inference and the recovery rate of the network structure corresponding to $\vect{A}$.
+In this section we consider a two-dimensional spatio-temporal model where we vary the transition matrix $\vect{A}$ and a diagonal inverse covariance $\vect{Q}$ and we assess the accuracy of the state inference and the recovery rate of the network structure corresponding to $\vect{A}$.
 In order to obtain interesting dynamics, we define the field on a circular domain and choose the structure of the matrix $\vect{A}$ such that the model gives rise to a rotating ``motion" in the Gaussian field.
-To achieve this, we define $\vect{A}$ as follows: we start from a symmetric structure given by a triangular grid and for each node $i$ we eliminate all incoming edges $(i,j)$ that form a negative vector product with the radius at the location of node $i$.
+To achieve this, we define $\vect{A}$ as follows: we start from a symmetric structure given by a triangular lattice, that is $a_{ij} = a_{ji}$ for all $i,j= 1, \ldots, n$, and for each node $i$ we eliminate all incoming edges $(i,j)$ for which the corresponding vector in the lattice is not in an anti-clockwise direction w.r.t. the domain's center, see Figure~\ref{FigExpGrid}, top-left panel.
 We then set the elements of the $i$-th row of $\vect{A}$ according to